Aftabe/Furniture-temp1/README.md

 # Furniture-temp1
-Multipage Temp With Bootstrap 4 and css
+Multipage Temp With Bootstrap 4 and css and also this is responsive